jacoboucl/Autoregressive-Model/README.md

 ![Training Logs](/images/training_logs.png)

 ## Incorrect Forecast
 The below figure represents the incorrect method for forecasting time series data, where the model only predicts one timestep into the future at a time.
+Before reverting back to using the known feature values for the next time steps.

 ![Incorrect Forecast](/images/incorrect_forecast.png)